Fork me on GitHub

 The ATtiny SleepMode project showed me that even in CPU sleep mode, an ATtiny85 circuit can still draw something in the order of 238µA.

 This project tests a scheme for total power shutdown triggered by the microcontroller itself.
-The circuit then draws virtually no current (certainly less than 10µA - the resolution of the ammeter I was using in-circuit).
+The circuit then draws virtually no current (just component leakage).

 The trade-off is that the circuit requires an external trigger to wake-up again.
-Here it uses a push-button.
+Here it uses a push-button to switch a p-channel MOSFET.

 • power is supplied to the ATtiny and other circuit elements through a p-channel MOSFET (I’m using a BS250 here)

-• when power is turned on, the 1MΩ resistor charges the 100nF capacitor with a time constant of 100ms
+• when power is turned on, the 1MΩ resistor R1 charges the 220nF capacitor C1 with a time constant of 220ms

 • this keeps the FET Vgs negative long enough for the ATtiny to power up and apply a high signal to the base of the NPN transistor